hassan-attar/tourify-API/readme.md

 - **Users**: Endpoints for user authentication, registration, and profile management.
 - **Bookings**: Endpoints for booking tours and managing bookings.

-For detailed information on each endpoint and how to use them, please refer to the [API Documentation](#https://documenter.getpostman.com/view/26563178/2s9Y5csKeB).
+For detailed information on each endpoint and how to use them, please refer to the <a href="https://documenter.getpostman.com/view/26563178/2s9Y5csKeB" target="_blank">API Documentation</a>.

 ## Technologies Used